-At what age must one get married?
+At what age is a man to get married?

-Delaying marriage past 20 for the sake of Torah learning?
-One may only delay marriage past the age of 20 [for as long as he wants].
-This however is only on condition that his inclination does not give him erotic thoughts and he is able to thus learn without thoughts of sin.
-If however he is troubled by erotic thoughts and is thus unable to properly learn due to it then he is to first get married and then learn Torah with purity of mind.
-Furthermore, this allowance of delay is only for a person who has the intellectual capacity to learn and remember the entire Torah, which includes all of the Jewish laws, Biblical and Rabbinical, together with all their details and reasons.
-If however he does not have the intellectual capability to learn and remember all of the Torah, then he must get married prior to the age of 20.
+Who may delay marriage past 20 for the sake of Torah learning?
+One may only delay marriage past the age of 20 due to Torah learning, on condition that his inclination does not overcome him with erotic thoughts to the point that his mind is unable to focus [and he is able to thus learn without thoughts of sin].
+If, however, he is troubled by erotic thoughts to the point that his mind is unable to focus, then he is to first get married in order to learn Torah with purity of mind, without erotic thoughts.
+[The Rebbe encouraged this approach.]
+Furthermore, this allowance of delay due to Torah study is only for a person who has the intellectual capacity to learn and remember the entire Oral Torah, in which case he is to first learn the entire oral Torah and only then get married.
+This includes all of the Jewish laws, all the 613 commands together with all their details, Biblical and Rabbinical, and their summarized reasons.
+If, however, he does not have the intellectual capability to learn and remember all of the Torah, then he must get married prior to the age of 20.

 Practically, by what age must Yeshiva Bochurim today get married by?

 As stated above, in the summary, the Rebbe strongly encouraged people to marry early, from age 18, although the current custom mentioned by the Rebbe, is to marry in the early 20’s.
 The Chabad Rabbanim in recent years ruled that at age 20 Bochurim are to begin their search for a wife, and only those who are truly dedicated to assiduous Torah study may delay for another one to two years.
 We will now explore whether this custom of delaying marriage past age 20 has Halachic basis.